 Only promote your products directly in the post if they cost less than $100.
 If they cost more than that, you shouldn’t send people to a product page.
 Instead, get them to sign up to your list.

 This will allow you to warm up your leads with more content, build trust, and get them to purchase more expensive products.
 But, if you are already sending warm traffic to the blog post, you can promote more expensive products directly in it.

-To get people to sign up for your email list, offer a lead magnet like an ebook or a white paper or a video course in exchange.
+To get people to sign up for your email list, offer a lead magnet like an ebook or a white paper or a video course or a free guide in exchange.